Mohamed-H-Essa/star_wars_land/README.md

 ### The DTOs, Entities and States

 As mentioned previously, this architecture emphasizes two fundamental principles: 'Separation of Concerns' and 'Single Responsibility.'
 And to uphold these principles, it is crucial to allow each layer to effectively handle data according to its specific needs.
-This can be achieved by utilizing classes with specialized characteristics that empower their usage within each layer.
+This can be achieved by utilizing classes with specialized personistics that empower their usage within each layer.

 In this project, the Data layer employs Data Transfer Objects (DTOs), the Domain layer utilizes Entities, and the Presentation layer the States classes.